annashipman/annashipman.github.io/_posts/2023-11-26-scaling-people.md

 Think about who is successful at the company.
 What qualities do they share and what questions can you ask to suss out whether candidates have those qualities?

 She also has some great background on how Stripe makes it clear that hiring is everyone’s job.
 They have some clear principles for all involved: hiring managers, interviews and recruitment, about how to make hiring successful.
-For example, keep calendar accurate, reply to any candidate question within 48 hours or send on to hiring manager; and on recruitments side, be respectful of calendars, shepherd candidates through offsites, etc.
+For example, keep calendar accurate, reply to any candidate question within 48 hours or send on to hiring manager; and on recruitment's side, be respectful of calendars, shepherd candidates through offsites, etc.

 Her advice is that the founder should meet each hire until the the company is about 100 people, because they are the people critical to the company’s trajectory.